MathiasVbech/CryptoHack/README.md

 Disclaimer

 The purpose of sharing these solutions is not to provide shortcuts but to offer reference implementations for those who want to compare approaches after solving the challenges themselves.
-These solutions represent my personal approach - there are often multiple valid ways to solve cryptographic challenges.
+These solutions represent my personal approach.

 ###